(Angiogram-Pulmonary, Pulmonary Angiography, Pulmonary Arteriogram, Pulmonary Arteriography, Angiogram of the Lungs)

 If there is excessive hair at the area of the catheter insertion (groin area), it may be clipped.

 You will be placed in a supine (on your back) position on the X-ray table.

 You will be connected to an EKG monitor that records the electrical activity of the heart and monitors the heart during the procedure using small, adhesive electrodes.
 Your vital signs (heart rate, blood pressure, breathing rate, and oxygenation level) will be monitored during the procedure.

-The radiologist will check your pulses below the injection site for the contrast dye and mark them with a marker so that the circulation to the limb below the site can be checked after the procedure.
+The radiologist will check your pulses below the injection site where the catheter is inserted through the skin, and mark them with a marker so that the circulation to the limb below the site can be checked after the procedure.